ArthurLoboLobo/projeto-estudos/README.md

 5. Wait for AI text extraction to complete
 6. Click "Começar Planejamento" to generate a personalized study plan
 7. Review and refine the study plan with topic status tracking (Preciso Aprender, Preciso Revisar, Sei Bem)
-8. Click "Começar a Estudar" to begin chatting with your AI tutor (responds in Portuguese by default)
+8. Click "Começar a Estudar" — the AI tutor will greet you with a personalized welcome message and explain your study plan

 ---